DantoniDario/LLM_project/README.md

 # Description

-Below are my projects using common LLM APIs like HuggingFace, OpenAI, Gradio (for the UI chatbot) and others.
+Below are my quick projects using common LLM APIs like HuggingFace, OpenAI, Gradio (for the UI chatbot) and others.
 For project number 2, I used Google Colab to run the code on GPUs.

 #### Project 1: MultiModalChatbot.ipynb